 2. You can also cut down on heating or cooling needs with better insulation.
 A no-brainer in hot countries like Australia, but you’d be surprised how many houses down under are badly or not at all insulated.
 From simple things like adding weather strips around windows and doors to replacing single-pane windows with double or triple glazing and retrofitting insulation, (almost) every home can be improved.
 There are even government grants and programs in many countries that make the larger upgrades more affordable.

-3. If you own a holiday home, ask yourself: Do I need it?
-You could just rent a nice place for those few weeks each year you make use of it (which could make more financial sense as well).
-Or rent out your holiday home when you don’t use it.
+3. If you own a holiday home, ask yourself: Wouldn’t it make more (financial) sense to just rent a nice place for those few weeks each year you make use of it (instead of paying rates, insurance, etc)?
+Selling your holiday home to a local would also reduce housing pressure.
+A win/win.

 Home energy use